John Rabe: Return to Germany

 On 23 February 1938, Rabe left Nanjing.
 He traveled first to Shanghai, returning to Berlin on 15 April 1938.
 He took with him a large number of source materials documenting Japanese atrocities in Nanjing.
 Rabe showed films and photographs of Japanese atrocities in lecture presentations in Berlin, and he wrote to Hitler, asking him to use his influence to persuade the Japanese to stop further violence.
 Rabe was detained and interrogated by the Gestapo; his letter was never delivered to Hitler.
-Due to the intervention of Siemens AG, Rabe was released.
+Due to the intervention of Siemens, Rabe was released.
 He was allowed to keep evidence of the massacre (excluding films) but not to lecture or write on the subject again.
 Rabe continued working for Siemens, which briefly posted him to the safety of Siemens AG in Afghanistan.
 Rabe subsequently worked in the company's Berlin headquarters until the end of the war.

 Postwar

 After the war, Rabe was arrested first by the Soviet NKVD, then by the British Army.
 Both let him go after intense interrogation.
 He worked sporadically for Siemens, earning little.
 He was later denounced by an acquaintance for his Nazi Party membership, losing the work permit he had been given by the British occupational authorities.
 Rabe proceeded to undergo lengthy denazification efforts (his first attempt was rejected and he had to appeal) in the hope of regaining permission to work.
 He depleted his savings to pay for his legal defence.